 Rather than running Windows or Mac OS, this student laptop is based on Google's ChromeOS operating system.
-It's designed to be super-simple to use and runs apps from Google's Play Store, just like an Android phone or tablet.
-As such you won't be able to use Windows software like the Office suite, but the Google's own cloud-based productivity apps like Docs and Sheets are genuinely viable alternatives.
+It's designed to be super simple to use and runs apps from Google's Play Store, just like an Android phone or tablet.
+As such you won't be able to use Windows software like the Office suite, but Google's own cloud-based productivity apps like Docs and Sheets are genuinely viable alternatives.

-Despite its low price, this is one of the best Chromebooks (opens in new tab) you can buy right now, with its standout feature being its 14-inch Full HD 1080p screen.
+Despite its low price, this is one of the best Chromebooks you can buy right now, with its standout feature being its 14-inch Full HD 1080p screen.
 It's an IPS panel, so you needn't worry about restricted viewing angles or weak contrast.
-Be sure you go for this Full HD (FHD) version of the HP Chromebook 14 though, as other models are available with lesser screens, and we don't reckon the marginally lower price is worth the significant reduction in display quality.
+Be sure you go for this Full HD (FHD) version of the HP Chromebook 14 though, as other models are available with lesser screens

 If you're in the market for one of the best student laptops, the Acer Swift 3 (2020) is definitely one to consider.
-We're big fans of the way it balances an affordable price tag with enough power to help students navigate their everyday life at school, college or university.
+It balances an affordable price tag with enough power to help students navigate their everyday life at school, college or university.
 Whether you need to browse the web for research or write your latest essay, the Acer Swift 3 is designed to easily handle day-to-day tasks.

 One of the Acer Swift 3's most useful features is how thin and light it is.
-While it boasts a 14" screen, it's only 1.5cm thick and weights a featherlight 1.18kg (2.7lbs).
+While it boasts a 14" screen, it's only 1.5cm thick and weighs a featherlight 1.18kg (2.7lbs).
 However, while it might be super light, that doesn't mean that the construction is cheap or flimsy.
 The Acer Swift 3 has been designed to have a great build quality that won't easily break.
-No, this isn't the most powerful piece of hardware in the world, but, for most students, the Acer Swift 3 will be the perfect companion in their studies.(opens in new tab)
+This isn't the most powerful piece of hardware in the world, but, for most students, the Acer Swift 3 will be the perfect companion.